ededejr/dynart/README.md

 The team at Vercel recently released a new package, which handles this sort of thing.
 You can learn more about it in their [blog post](https://vercel.com/blog/introducing-vercel-og-image-generation-fast-dynamic-social-card-images).
 After seeing this, I dug deeper into the libraries they were using and was able to build out a custom stack sharing similar foundations.

 The `@vercel/og` package remains closed source at the time of this writing, and I suspect it's a wrapper to keep folks locked into the Vercel system.
-Understandble for the business but I wagered we could build our own.
+Understandable for the business but I wagered we could build our own.

 ## Technical Design
 I wrote this fairly quickly over the course of a few hours, so its definitely not ready for production.
 However it does outline a possible path forward to implement this service on a larger scale.
 An edge network could be the optimal approach for this, even though I am not using one here.